slvg01/3_openspace_organizer/README.md

-# Target : Create an openspace Organizer
+# Target : Create an openspace Organizer for training purpose

 ## Details
 ### The openspace organizer must be able randomly assigning people to a spot in the open space.
 The algorythm and code themselves must
 - Make good use of classes using the object-oriented programming (OOP) paradigm
 - Use imports in a clean way
 - Use a clean architecture